thezerothcat/LaMulanaRandomizer/README.txt

 2.28
 -----------------------------
-Included Elder Xelpud, Nebur, Mr. Slushfund, and Priest Alest when randomizing NPC/shop doors.
+Included Elder Xelpud, Nebur, Mr. Slushfund, Priest Alest, and Former Mekuri Master when randomizing NPC/shop doors.

 Added Temple of the Sun, Spring in the Sky, Chamber of Extinction, and Temple of Moonlight to possible random starting locations.

 Fixed a bug allowing coin chests to be placed at Surface Map.

+Merged spoiler logs for items, shops, transitions, and backside doors into a single file (spoiler.txt), and added spoiler logging for randomized NPCs.

 2.27
 -----------------------------